XorTroll/Goldleaf/README.md

   - NRO (Nintendo Relocatable Object)

     Officially is treated as a dynamic library object, similar to DLLs on Windows.
-This are loaded dynamically by applications at runtime.
+These are loaded dynamically by applications at runtime.

     Homebrew uses them as executable binaries because as they can contain multiple data sections, we can use them to load extra info such as NACP (title, author and version), an icon, or even RomFs data to access at runtime.